BasileiosKal/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 length(input)
 : Takes as input either an array or an octet string.
 If the input is an array, returns the number of elements of the array.
 If the input is an octet string, returns the number of bytes of the inputted octet string.

+push(list, element)
+: On input a (possibly empty) array and an element, it adds that element to the end of the array (note, this operation does not return the new array, rather it updates the inputted array "in place").

 Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated below, originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves].

 E1, E2